silveriohiago/challenge-0-php/README.md

 ### First project cycle
 - Deployment of php website with OOP, simple routers.
 - Verified for PSR1, PSR12 and PSR4
-- Heroku, Travis and Postgres implementation.
+- Heroku, Travis and Postgres integration.
 - No necessary database here.
 ### Second project cycle
 - Deployment of php website with pure MVC